 I Tried Keto, Then WW.
 Here's What Actually Worked.

-*People following the WW program can expect to lose 1-2 pounds/week.
+*People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
 Natasha lost weight on a prior program and is continuing on PersonalPoints™.

 As told to Katerina Gkionis